ScottMit/Pardalote/examples/p5js example/README.md

 # P5js Bouncing Circle Example

-An interactive p5.js example showing how to control an Arduino LED based on mouse position and read sensor data to control graphics using the Arduino2JS WebSocket communication system.
+An interactive p5.js example showing how to control an Arduino LED based on mouse position and read sensor data to control graphics using the Pardalote WebSocket communication system.

 ## What This Example Does